mousepawmedia/devdocs/source/serverconfig/linode.rst

     mousepawmedia.com
     indeliblebluepen.com

 Save and close.
-Now we can run the script.
+Now we can use the script to generate the keys.

 ..  code-block:: bash

-    $ sudo /opt/scripts/root_scripts/renewdkim -r
+    $ sudo /opt/scripts/root_scripts/renewdkim -g

-Finally, we restart OpenDKIM.

 Now we need to configure our DNS to use these keys.
 It can be a little tricky to get the entries correct, so I set up the script from earlier to also